-Dedicated to helping families of fallen or injured police officers and firefighters for over 30 years
+Dedicated to helping families of fallen or injured police officers and firefighters since 1982

 Early in 1952, William Parker, a wealthy automobile dealer in Detroit, Michigan, was distressed by the